SQream/sqream_docs/getting_started/hardware_guide.rst

         NVIDIA 2x A100, H100, or L40S

    * - Operating System
-     - Red Hat Enterprise Linux v7.9 or CentOS v7.9 or Amazon Linux
+     - Red Hat Enterprise Linux v8.8 or Amazon Linux

 .. note:: If you are using internal storage, your volumes must be formatted as xfs.